 One question that would need to be addressed is why the material here is affected, but other archaeological and geological material in the ground is not.
 There are huge numbers of radiocarbon dates from the region for much older archaeological material, which certainly don’t show this type of intense in-situ radiocarbon production (and they would be much more sensitive to any such effects).

 Carpinteri’s research—on piezonuclear fission—has courted so much controversy that in 2012, the Italian research minister conceded to a call by over 1,000 scientists from Italy and abroad to take a closer look at the research program.

-Gary Vikan, “Debunking the Shroud: Made by Human Hands,” BAR, November/December 1998.
+Gary Vikan, “Debunking the Shroud: Made by Human Hands,” Biblical Archaeology Review, November/December 1998.

 Suzanne F. Singer, “Has the Shroud of Turin Been Dated—Finally?”
 Bible Review, April 1989.

-Joseph A. Kohlbeck and Eugenia L. Nitowski, “New Evidence May Explain Image on Shroud of Turin,” BAR, July/August 1986.
+Joseph A. Kohlbeck and Eugenia L. Nitowski, “New Evidence May Explain Image on Shroud of Turin,” Biblical Archaeology Review, July/August 1986.

 Not a BAS Library member yet?
 Sign up today.

 Sign up to receive our email newsletter and never miss an update.